 Calling all P.Geo.’s, Geoscientists-in-Training, and Student Members of PGO!

-Professional Geoscientists Ontario (PGO) invites its Registrants, Geoscientists-in-Training, and Student Members to participate in a Photo Contest aimed at showcasing the geoscience profession.
+Professional Geoscientists Ontario (PGO) invites its registrants, geoscientists-in-training, and student members to participate in a photo contest aimed at showcasing the geoscience profession.
 Participants have a unique opportunity to educate the public about the vital role geoscientists play in protecting the public and the environment.

-Selected photos will be featured in a gallery, where PGO registrants, Geoscientists-in-Training, and student members can view and vote for their favorites.
+Selected photos will be featured in a gallery where PGO registrants, geoscientists-in-training, and student members can view and vote for their favorites.
 Winners will be determined based on this voting.

-• 1st Prize: $500 and will be featured as a cover for the PGO 2024 Annual Report
+• 1st Prize: $500 (Featured as the cover for the PGO 2025-2026 Annual Report)

 • 2nd Prize: $300